Kiszuriwalilibori/books/README.md

 -   046 fixed

+### 1.5.14

+-   007 partially fixed (book not found errors and not all) -

 ### Todos

 ----001 convertToPolish pewnie trza by przerobić na mapę

-----007 błędy przez notistacka a nie podstronę
+---007 błędy przez notistacka a nie podstronę

 ----008 set or map instead of object in case of sorting/filtering